He fights polls to legalise his acts: Jaya Prada on Azam Khan

 "I represented the constituency in 2004 and 2009.
 I have been with the people in their good and bad times.
 They (rivals) are trying to confuse people but they are certainly not confused.
 They have made up their mind.

 Referring to various controversial remarks made by Azam Khan in past, Jaya Prada said, "Those who call Bharat Mata as 'dayan', who does not acknowledge Kashmir as part of India and use foul language against our PM Modi and CM Yogi Adityanath, stands exposed before people.
-Their anger is visible when I meet them and they share their views.
+Their anger is visible when I meet them and they share their views."

-Asked if she missed her friend Amar Singh in her poll campaigning, Jaya Prada, who had contested the 2014 polls from Bijnore on a RLD ticket but lost her deposit and slipped into political oblivion, said she was "concerned" about his health.
+Asked if she missed her friend Amar Singh in her poll campaigning, Jaya Prada, who had contested the 2014 polls from Bijnore on a Rashtriya Lok Dal (RLD) ticket but lost her deposit and slipped into political oblivion, said she was "concerned" about his health.

 "I pray for his speedy recovery.
-May he be fine, she said.
+May he be fine", she said.

-On her election issues, Jaya Prada said, she was fighting the poll for restoration of women's pride and freeing Rampur from the illegal grip of Azam Khan".
+On her election issues, Jaya Prada said, she was fighting the poll for restoration of women's pride and freeing Rampur from the illegal grip of Azam Khan.

 "I also want to ensure development of the constituency," she added.

-"I am sure the people of Rampur will once again give me a chance to represent them, she added.
+"I am sure the people of Rampur will once again give me a chance to represent them", she added.

 Rampur is a minority-dominated Lok Sabha constituency in western Uttar Pradesh.
 It had been a Congress stronghold from 1952 to 1989 before the BJP won it for the first time in 1991.